San Mateo County police reports: May 11, 2023

 THANKS for visiting our booth at the Taste of the County.
 Enjoy one free month of digital access to our website and e-edition.
 This offer expires November 1, 2022, so hurry!

 Arrest.
+A man was arrested for driving under the influence on Wednesday, May 10.

-A man was arrested after choking a woman on Santa Maria Avenue, it was reported 7:15 p.m.
-Wednesday, May 3.
+Arrest.
+A man was arrested for being unable to care for himself while under the influence, it was reported Wednesday, May 10.

-Disturbance.
-A group of people assaulted a former classmate and stole her phone on Linden Avenue, it was reported 6:03 p.m.
-Wednesday, May 3.

-Petty theft.
-Someone stole food and threw a backpack at another person on El Camino Real, it was reported 2:35 p.m.
-Wednesday, May 3.
+Arrest.
+A man resisted arrest for being too intoxicated to care for himself, before ultimately being arrested on Wednesday, May 10.

+Arrest.
+A man was arrested for stealing items worth under $950 after resisting arrest.
+It was reported Tuesday, May 9.

 Please purchase an Enhanced Subscription to continue reading.